IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Introduction

-To fill the gap in knowledge, we propose a highly flexible motif discovery method, which enables users to bring in domain knowledge to identify the most repeated motif patterns.
-To the best of our knowledge, this is the first motif discovery method that can extract motif containing the requested features that might not be the most significant to the shape, whilst considering the time dynamics and preserving the interpretability.
-With the extracted exact motifs as inputs, then we construct a linear single neuron model to classify the users by their motif.
-This methodology is later used in a comprehensive simulation study to solve the rooftop PV owners identification problem in this paper, with high performance on accuracy and speed.
-To show the robustness of the proposed method, a second problem is solved by identifying electric heater users in a dataset.

-This paper is organised as follows: Section \ref{method} explains the proposed methodology including motifs discovery, classification, and implementation.
+To fill the knowledge gap, we propose a highly flexible motif discovery method, which enables users to bring in domain knowledge to identify the most occurring sub-patterns.
+To the best of our knowledge, this is the first motif discovery method that can extract motifs containing the requested features that might not be the most significant to the shape whilst considering the time dynamics and preserving the interpretability.
+With the extracted motifs as inputs, we construct a linear single-neuron model to classify users by their motifs.
+This methodology is later used in a comprehensive simulation study to solve the rooftop PV owners' identification problem in this paper, with high performance on accuracy and speed.
+To show the robustness of the proposed method, a second problem is solved by identifying electric heater users in a real dataset.
+The methodological contribution of the paper includes a novel sub-pattern extraction technique and a hierarchical structure for residential PV users' identification.
+The former is called \emph{Refined Motif discovery} which detects the most repeated pattern by the proposed \emph{Similarity Profile} that computes similarity indices of each sub-pattern with pairwise annotated Dynamic Time Warping (DTW) distances.
+The latter is computing the Refined Motif discovery at the users' end in parallel while implementing the classification method in the cloud.
+With the help of smart meters, applying the proposed method in the modern power system has seven advantages: memory efficiency, low communication band-with requirement, high computation speed, cost efficiency, robustness to abnormal data, low privacy concerns, and easy maintenance, which are discussed in detail in Section \ref{method}.
+In summary, the significance of this paper is outlined as follows: \begin{itemize} \item A novel motif discovery method to extract the most occurring sub-patterns considering domain knowledge, temporal dynamics, and the average similarity.
+The RM discovery process is application oriented, meaning it measures the sub-patterns similarity based on the application instead of extracting the most significant features. \item A systematic solution of finding RM at the users' end and sending the RMs to the cloud, where a linear classifier identifies the users' type.
+The process is transparent and has several advantages for utilities and end-users. \item A comprehensive performance comparison among the proposed method, domain knowledge-based methods, ML-based and other motif based methods considering accuracy, speed, and transparency.
+Two datasets for identifying rooftop PV and electric heating systems are tested and assessed. \end{itemize} This paper is organised as follows: Section \ref{method} explains the proposed methodology including motif discovery, classification, and implementation.
 The simulation studies are reported in Section \ref{experiment}, and the results are analysed in detail.
 The paper is concluded in Section \ref{future} and future works are outlined.